stefanbringuier/QuantumComputingProblemsSolutions/website/index.md

 This site is intended to provide a static render of the various notebooks along with some minor background material.
 The end goal is to somehow turn the static renders into dynamic notebooks using something like binder.

- \note{The html bind objects in the Pluto.jl notebooks don't work with the static html output.}
+ \note{The html bind objects in the Pluto.jl notebooks don't work with the static html output.
+However as of Pluto v0.14.8 the html exports now include [mybinder](https://mybinder.org) button to run.
+This will work but requires some setting up the proper `Pkg` environment for `SymPy.jl` after it loads and fails.}

  The site is broken down by chapter and within each chapter there are programming problems (i.e. solved using \linksympy) and those that are just solved by "hand".